MDrapchaty/drapdebug/README.md

 ## Unit Testing ##

 drapdebug has been unit tested with [chai](https://www.npmjs.com/package/chai) and [mocha](https://www.npmjs.com/package/mocha) and comes with built in testing.
 Make sure these packages are installed locally to the project folder.
-To run tests on this package, download the [drapdebug](https://github.com/MDrapchaty/drapdebug) project folder from GitHub.
+To run tests on this package, download the [drapdebug](https://github.com/MDrapchaty/drapdebug) project folder from GitHub.Direct to the drapdebug project folder in your CLI.
 Make sure [chai](https://www.npmjs.com/package/chai) and [mocha](https://www.npmjs.com/package/mocha) are installed to drapdebug project in your dependencies.
-Direct to the drapdebug project folder in your CLI.

 To run tests use the follwing command in your CLI:
 `DEBUG=true mocha`